San Buenaventura Conservancy

 211 EAST MAIN STREET – THE SAN BUENAVENTURA MISSION

 The ninth Spanish Mission established in California in 1782 by Father Junipero Serra.
 It was the last mission that he founded before his passing.
-It is also listed on the National Register of Historic Places in 1975 and is designated as California Historical Landmark No. 310.
+It was also listed on the National Register of Historic Places in 1975 and is designated as California Historical Landmark No. 310.
 It is Ventura City Landmark No. 10.
 The Mission Gift Shoppe below shares the same address as the Mission described below.
-211 East Main Street – THE WASHINGTON HOTEL

 The east portion of this building was constructed in the last 19th century and served as the location for Reardon’s Funeral Home.
 In the 1920s the west portion of the building was added and became the Washington Hotel to serve the pressing housing crisis due to the massive influx of oil field workers.
 It is not a designated Ventura Landmark.
 Today the bottom floor serves as the location of the Mission Gift shop and Museum.
 The old hotel is intact as it was in the 1920s and is used by the Mission to create a haunted hotel at Halloween each year